EXCLUSIVE-Amazon's cloud unit is considering AMD's new AI chips

 Brown said AWS had declined to work with Nvidia on the DGX Cloud offering.

-"They approached us, we looked at the business model, and it didn't make a lot of sense," Brown said.
+"They approached us, we looked at the business model, and it didn't make a lot of sense" for AWS due to the company's long experience in building reliable servers and existing supply chain expertise, Brown said.

 Brown said that AWS prefers to design its own servers from the ground up.
 AWS started selling Nvidia's H100 chip in March, but as part of systems of its own design.